• Menu

 Lot 7 has a chimney.

 Another smaller town with several original buildings remaining.
 It’s located just past Vicksburg and Winfield.
-There are several cabins remaining.
+Several cabins are remaining.

 Rockdale ghost town.